cstahoviak/cherno-cpp/README.md

 - Dynamic arrays store their memory contiguously (in line, not fragmented in memory).
 This is optimal for any operation that requires iterating over the vector.
 - When this can become non-optimal is when you anticipate that your vector will need to be resized frequently because this will require copying the objects themselves over and over. _Moving_ instead of copying largely solves this issue, but not entirely because there is still some copying involved.
 - __Question:__ Should I be storing pointers to heap-allocated objects in my vectors (lists), or should I store the stack-allocated objects themselves?
    - __Answer:__ It depends.
 The primary consideration is that it is technically more optimal to store the objects themselves in the list because storing the objects themselves requires that the memory allocated for those objects is inline (contiguous).
-A vector of pointers can be optimal in the case when thart vector may need to be resized frequently.
+A vector of pointers can be optimal in the case when that vector may need to be resized frequently.
-__Best Practice:__ Prefer passing dymanic arrays by const reference to avoid uncessary copying.
+- __Best Practice:__ Prefer passing dymanic arrays by `const` reference to avoid uncessary copying.
 - `std::array` allocates its memeory on the stack, whereas `std::array` allocates its memory on the heap.

 ### Video #47: Optimizing the use of std::vector in C++